- Trek the "W" in Torres del Paine National Park

 Hiking Duration: 8 Hours

 After a hearty breakfast, get ready for your second day of hiking.
-You'll leave Refugio Torre Central and walk for four hours towards Refugio Cuernos, located on the shores of Lake Nordenskjöld and at the foot of the Cuernos peaks.
+You'll leave Refugio Torre Central and walk for four hours toward Refugio Cuernos, located on the shores of Lago Nordenskjöld and at the foot of the Cuernos peaks.
 Along the way, you'll follow the skirt of Almirante Nieto and hop across rivers, surrounded by a towering backdrop of glaciers and mountaintops.
 Spend the night at the foot of the iconic granite peaks at the beautiful Refugio Cuernos.

 Hiking Distance: 6.8 Miles (11 km)

 Hiking Duration: 4.5 Hours

 Chat with a local specialist who can help organize your trip.